-Your system can be configured as a dual twin system to provide another set of A and B channels.
-The configuration possibilities are the same as for the single twin system.
-You can use the system as a two channel unit in conventional terms (two video and two key processing paths).
+A dual twin system provides another set of A and B channels.
+The configurations' possibilities are the same as with the single twin system and are described above.

 You also have the option of using one twin channel to process two video signals, and processing one video and one key signal on the other.
 Another configuration is four channels of video, each with independent control.
-This configuration lets you use Dveous/HD as a four channel, real-time video image processor.
+This configuration lets you use Dveous/MX as a four channel, real-time video image processor.